ivanzhuk66/PumpRegulator/A328Pn3310DS18x20_n/README.md

 	pin PD3 - signal presence of a POWER SUPPLY connection.

 	While PD3 == 0 the controller works (during work it changes value of the pin PB0(0 or 1) every 1-5 seconds);
-	if PD3 == 1 during from 1 to 2 minutes then - the controller sends SMS "01-Power Gone!" using USART (pins - PD0, 	 PD1 to which it is necessary to connect a GSM modem or phone) and stops (value of PB0 pin does not change that in 	  turn triggers a signal conditioner ALARM ).
+	if PD3 == 1 during from 1 to 2 minutes then - the controller sends SMS "01-Power Gone!" using USART (pins - PD0,
+	PD1 to which it is necessary to connect a GSM modem or phone) and stops (value of PB0 pin does not change that in
+	turn triggers a signal conditioner ALARM ).

 C. The signal conditioner ALARM.
 	The circuit in logic elements generates a short pulse MV_SRC on a rising edge signal WATCHDOG_PIN.
 	MV_SRC amplifying with transistor Q2 to MV_OUT signal which is supplied to two circuits:
 		- Driver permits alarm;
-		- To reset the timer that controls the microcontroller operation .
-(Ansence of the signal puls MV_OUT will generate ALARM by flipflop U6.A U6.B)
+		- To reset the timer that controls the micro-controller operation .
+(Absence of the signal pulse MV_OUT will generate ALARM by flip-flop U6.A U6.B)

 D. KEYBOARD
 	Connection is carried out using the ADC (pin ADC7) and comparator (pins PD6, PD7).